pivoteur/biz/README.md

 You, the investor, can invest your liquidity into the protocol in three ways:

 1. Investing into the pivot pools
-2. Investing into the echo pools
-3. Investing into the treasury
+2. Investing into the treasury

 Let's discuss each investment-approach in turn.